BasicComputation/x64-lecture/B07 - Calling convention.md

 # Calling convention

 ## Stack frame
-A function that calls other functions sets up a stack frame, you can say a stack frame is memory in the stack belonging to a function.
+A function that calls other functions sets up a stack frame, you can say a stack frame is memory in the stack belonging to a function.<br>
 It contain first the return address, and then it is up to function to:
 1. save basepointer if used.
 Typically done by instruction PUSH RBP. <br>
    This will also align the stack pointer by 16.